How Dangerous Is the Seine for Olympic Athletes?

 But Olympic organizers wanted to change that, even temporarily, by staging the marathon swimming and swimming portion of the triathlon in the river, and poured $1.5 billion into building a huge tank under the Seine to hold stormwater during heavy rains and storms.
 The water in the tank is then funneled, gradually, into a wastewater facility where it is treated and then the clean water is flowed back into the Seine.
 Engineers also upgraded sewage pipes from boats and docks along the Seine to limit the amount of contaminated sewage seeping into the river.

-But as of the end of July, testing continues to reveal unsafe levels of bacteria—particularly E. coli and enterococcus—in the water.
+It’s the third day in a row that bacteria levels haven’t been safe enough for swimming after heavy rains deluged the first two days of the Games, causing officials to cancel training sessions in the river.
+It’s a pattern that’s plagued Paris 2024 officials since spring.
+At the end of July, testing continued to reveal unsafe levels of bacteria—particularly E. coli and enterococcus—in the water.
 The levels vary, depending on a number of factors, from the amount of rain to the number of sunny days and the speed of the current in the river.
-From June 24 to July 2, the river was acceptable for swimming, by European standards, on six out of nine days, according to weekly reports published by Paris officials.
+From June 24 to July 2, for example, the river was acceptable for swimming, by European standards, on six out of nine days, according to weekly reports published by Paris officials.

-Still, in an effort to demonstrate to the world their confidence in the cleanliness and safety of the Seine, Paris mayor Anne Hidalgo and Paris 2024 organizing committee president Tony Estanguet, dove in for a few minutes on July 17, even dunking their heads underwater for a few freestyle strokes.
-"After the Games we will have a swimming pool in the river for all the people," Hidalgo said after her dip.
+In an effort to demonstrate to the world their confidence in the cleanliness and safety of the Seine, Paris Mayor Anne Hidalgo and Paris 2024 organizing committee president Tony Estanguet, dove in for a few minutes on July 17, even dunking their heads underwater for a few freestyle strokes.
+“After the Games we will have a swimming pool in the river for all the people,” Hidalgo said after her dip.

 That’s assuming, of course, that the lab testing for E.coli can be done quickly enough to provide reliable measurements, says Natalie Exum, assistant professor of environmental health and engineering at Johns Hopkins Bloomberg School of Public Health.
 “It takes about 24 hours to culture E. coli bacteria,” she says.
 “There may be some other proxy indicator for bacteria that they are using, but it’s not like you can stick something in the water and know how many E. coli are present in that instant.”